michaelballantyne/extdsl-oopsla2020-artifact/README.md

 | 12 | let3 |

-The full scope sets algorithm contains a number of optimizations and edge cases that make the real scope annotations somewhat different:
+The full scope sets algorithm contains a number of optimizations and edge cases that make the real scope annotations differ:

-* The scope sets model calls for use-site scopes, but the Racket expander does not apply them in cases where their effect is subsumed by other scopes.
-In this case the `match-list` macro is defined in a different context than its use, so the expander does not apply a use-site scope to the use.
+* In this case, the effect of the use-site scope is subsumed by others, so the expander does not apply it.
-* After resolving a reference to a local variable, the Racket expander removes all scopes from the reference that are not needed in order for it to refer to the binder.
-Thus in the final expansion, references to the local `v` and `match-list-error` variables do not include scopes for nested `let`s they are contained in.
+* After resolving a references to local variables such as `v` and `match-list-binder`, the expander removes all scopes from the reference that are not needed in order for it to refer to the binder.
 * The example in the paper doesn't show scopes due to the expansion of `cond`.
-Each `cond` clause body expands to a `let`, so identifiers within these clauses have extra scopes (7, 9, and 12).
 * The expander also applies "inside-edge" scopes, which are irrelevant to this example.
-These are scopes 1, 4, 5, 7, 19, and 13 in the program output.

 These details are unimportant to the example and muddy the intuitive understanding of scope sets, so we present a simplified view in the figure.